-The main driver in terms of members is undoubtedly the handful of very large master trusts competing for the automatic enrolment market.
-But that’s just part of the story.
-Master trusts are increasingly being used as a solution by employers who previously operated their own occupational pension scheme (OPS).
+One of the key drivers for member numbers are those master trusts set up for the automatic enrolment market.
+However, there's been considerable growth in the number of master trusts being used as a solution for employers who previously operated their own occupational pension scheme or workplace personal pension.

-The pressure isn’t only on governance.
-The abolition of short service refunds in October 2015, has led to an explosion of small pots in schemes with high turnover, increasing third-party administration costs.
+High quality governance comes at increased cost, but it’s not only the cost of governance that’s increasing.
+The abolition of short service refunds in October 2015 led to an explosion of small pots in schemes with high turnover, which increased administration costs for unbundled schemes.

 Economies of scale